-Dr. Julie Lane is a mass communication historian and teaches courses in media studies and public relations.
-She investigates the construction of narratives by and about journalists, news institutions, and the coverage they produced.
+Dr. Julie Lane is a mass communication historian and teaches about media and society.
+She investigates the construction of narratives by and about journalists and news institutions, emphasizing the efforts of conservative media to cultivate the idea of liberal media bias.
 Her work has been published in Journalism History, American Journalism, The Blue Review, and Communication & Sport.

 Dr. Lane earned her Ph.D. in mass communication from the University of Wisconsin-Madison, her M.A. in journalism from the University of Texas at Austin, and her B.A. in journalism and history from Indiana University Bloomington.
 She formerly worked as an aide to a member of the U.S. House of Representatives, as an associate for a Washington-D.C. public affairs firm, and as a communications manager for a large law firm.

 - Lane, Julie B. “Getting the Story Right: Reader Critiques of ‘The Last Days of Joe McCarthy’.”
 American Journalism 38, no. 4 (2021), 471-492.
 DOI: 10.1080/08821127.2021.1985410

 - Lane, Julie B. “Cultivating Distrust of the Mainstream Media: Propagandists for a Liberal Machine and the American Establishment.”
 In News on the Right: Studying Conservative News Cultures, edited by Anthony Nadler and A.J.
 Bauer, 157-173.
 New York: Oxford University Press, 2020.

 - Lane, Julie B. “‘Women are a problem’: Title IX Narratives in the New York Times and the Washington Post, 1974-1975.”
 Communication & Sport 6 (February 2018), 25-40; prepublished December 28, 2016, DOI: 10.1177/2167479516685578